Bookkeeping is essentially the task of recording financial transactions of a business.

 Off-the-shelf or tailored software accounting packages automate processes such as calculating GST, updating your ledgers and generating invoices.
 They can also simplify your payroll, BAS and tax returns.
 You can ask your accountant to recommend a brand that complies with Standard Business Reporting (SBR).

 A web-based or cloud system automatically stores your financial records off-site.
-It can cost significantly less than software and also make for a seamless integrated experience.
-Now that NAB has joined forces with accounting packages including Xero and MYOB you can set up links with a NAB business transaction account to track expenses, view bank balances, send out invoices, approve payments securely and receive alerts as soon as payments land in your account.
-Plus you can do it all from any computer or device when you’re on the road, in the office or working from home.
+It can cost significantly less than software and make for a seamless integrated experience.
+You can also integrate your NAB account with an accounting package like Xero, MYOB, Reckon, QuickBooks and many others.
+This allows you easily reconcile your accounts, track expenses, view bank balances, send out invoices, approve payments securely and receive alerts as soon as payments land in your account.
+Plus, you can do it all from any computer or device when you’re on the road, in the office or working from home.

 Not confident about doing your own bookkeeping?

 If the prospect of doing your own business bookkeeping fills you with dread or you’re not confident about doing it yourself, an online course in bookkeeping basics might help.
 When you see how everything falls into place you could feel more positive and confident.

 Alternatively, you could decide to delegate the task to a professional bookkeeper.
 The time and stress you save by handing over your record keeping might make financial sense.
 New cloud and fixed-fee options can also keep costs relatively low and easy to factor into your budget.

 Whatever you do, don’t make the biggest mistake of all – forgetting that accurate bookkeeping is the key to business success.

 Visit our business banking contact page for how-to-guides and FAQs, as well as contact numbers.

 Let our business banking specialists help you in person.